 For the Limited Edition Box, we created a tray in four panel folder, of which three hundred fifty pieces were made.
 Fine Skivertex from FiberMark, a division of Neenah Paper, gives a true leather appearance to the box, as well as the corresponding leather feel.
 On the interior, Graphite Gray Prestige provides a velvety textural experience that you can see.

 There are two recessed areas inside the box for two respective trays, one for the book and one for the commemorative coin.
 Each are provided with their own ribbon pull for ease of access.
-Magnets on the front panel add a sense of protection and exclusivity- that small sensation of resistance as you open the box conveys
+Magnets on the front panel add a sense of protection and exclusivity- that small sensation of resistance as you open the box conveys the assurance of a secure package.

 Finally, resplendent foil stamping catapults this box to new heights.
 Multiple colors are used to achieve the lettering of the title, but also create convincing silhouettes of Gwendy and the mysterious man in the hat.